 Anguilla is in the Leeward Islands in the Lesser Antilles, east of the Virgin Islands and Puerto Rico.
-The main island of Anguilla is about 16 miles long by three miles wide, and it is surrounded by smaller uninhabited islands.
-It has a population of approximately 13,500.
-Anguilla is a self-governing overseas territory of the United Kingdom.
+The main island of Anguilla is about 16 miles long by three miles wide.
+With a population of approximately 13,500, Anguilla is a self-governing overseas territory of the United Kingdom.

-You can explore the beauty of the island on foot, on a bicycle or on horseback.
+Explore the beauty of the island on foot, bicycle, or on horseback.
 There are a number of golf courses and tennis courts.
-Natural attractions include salt ponds, wetlands, bird sanctuaries, and a small rainforest located on the north side of the island.
-Maps are available through the Anguilla Tourist Board.
+Natural attractions include salt ponds, wetlands, bird sanctuaries, and a small rainforest located in the north of the island.

 Anguilla is only a few miles north of the island of St-Martin / St Maarten, which is divided between two nations and jointly administered by France and the Netherlands.
 It’s a great option for a day trip with a rich and varied culture and a vibrant nightlife.

-Anguilla is safe and friendly, and offers a close supportive community with tutoring, mentoring and plenty of opportunities for peer led learning.
+Welcome to your Caribbean med school community.
+We promise you individual attention, small classes, and personal support.
+Anguilla is safe and friendly, and offers a warm welcome with tutoring, mentoring and plenty of opportunities for peer led learning.

-Our Buddy Program on Anguilla is a great initiative driven by our students to help new students feel at home.
-The Buddy Program matches new students with a current student to answer your questions before you arrive and help you settle in when they arrive.
+Our Buddy Program on Anguilla is an initiative driven by our students to help new students feel at home.
+The Buddy Program matches you with a current Saint James student in Anguilla, who will answer your questions and help you settle in when you arrive.

 The SGA sponsors student events like the welcome party for new students and health related projects for the island community.
 The officers meet regularly with the medical school administration to discuss any student concerns and issues.

-With a membership of more than 67,000 medical students, pre-medical students, interns, residents and practicing physicians from across the country, AMSA continues its commitment to improving medical training and the nation’s health.
+With a membership of more than 67,000 medical students, pre-medical students, interns, residents and practicing physicians from across the country, AMSA is committed to improving medical training and the nation’s health.

-One of the beauties of attending a medical school in the Caribbean is the wealth of activities available to you outside study hours.
+One of the beauties of attending Caribbean med school is the wealth of activities available to you outside study hours.
 This club allows students to take part in many of the activities Anguilla is known for.
-Students can try their hand at scuba diving, snorkeling, hiking, biking, horseback riding, windsurfing, parasailing, boating and many more.
+Students can try their hand at scuba diving, snorkeling, hiking, biking, horseback riding, windsurfing, parasailing, and boating.

-Saint James School of Medicine is located near The Valley, which is the capital of Anguilla.
+Saint James Anguilla is located near The Valley, the capital of Anguilla.
 Most locations in The Valley are within walking distance and many students use bicycles.
 Taxis are the only public transportation on Anguilla.

 The campus runs a student bus service that picks students up in the morning and has several drop-off times after class.
 We recommend that you check that your apartment is on the student bus route before you sign the lease.
 The Housing Coordinator can help you find an apartment on the bus route.